Introduction

 qbittorrent-nox

-binary which built using the latest version of all supported dependencies.
+binary using the latest versions of all supported dependencies.

-The script is highly configurable and is capable of native and cross building.
-These more advanced configurations will be discussed later sections of the documentation.
+The script is highly configurable and is capable of native and cross-building.
+These more advanced configurations will be discussed in later sections of the documentation.

 The script creates a fully static qbittorrent-nox